dclong/docker-jupyterhub-sagemath/readme.md

 # [dclong/jupyterhub-sagemath](https://hub.docker.com/r/dclong/jupyterhub-sagemath/)

-JupyterHub with SageMath (with Python 3.5) in Docker.
+JupyterHub with SageMath in Docker.
 **It is recommended that you use the image [dclong/jupyterhub-ds](https://hub.docker.com/r/dclong/jupyterhub-ds/) for data science related work.**